 The Colours of Taradale

-One of the delights of living in Taradale are the dramatic cloudscapes that pass over it and the changing light they create.
+One of the delights of living in Taradale are the dramatic cloudscapes and the changing light they create.
 In summer you have to get up early to capture some dramatic sunrises.
 In autumn the there is a kaleidoscope of colour in the deciduous trees, and the sunsets can be spectacular.
 Winter is the only month when the colours become quite muted.
 However, the light can be quite dramatic when the sun peaks through the clouds to highlight some part of the landscape.
-These are fleeting moments and usually happen when a camera is not at hand.
+These are fleeting moments and usually happen when a camera is not at hand!

 Click on an image to start a slide show